nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Private contact detail**: A contact detail that is not meant to be shared with others
-* **Module**: An academic teachingAssistantBuddy or subject that is frequently found in universities and institutes of higher learning
+* **Module**: An academic module or subject that is frequently found in universities and institutes of higher learning

 --------------------------------------------------------------------------------------------------------------------